Meet the man who deactivated Trump’s Twitter account

 Duysak, in one physical sense, is out of the picture where the U.S. is concerned: our interview took place in Germany, Duysak’s home country, where he returned at the end of his visa period.

-He could have just lied low, but he hasn’t.
+He could have just laid low, but he hasn’t.
 So then why come forward?
-To try to clear the air, he said, get a new job, and not worry about how the story would come out, if it did, without his involvement.
+To try to clear the air, he said, get a new job and not worry about how the story would come out, if it did, without his involvement.

 “I want to continue an ordinary life.
 I don’t want to flee from the media,” he said.
 “I want to speak to my neighbors and friends.
 I had to delete hundreds of friends, so many pictures, because reporters are stalking me.
 I just want to continue an ordinary life.”

-He said the pursuit has been relentless: journalists have contacted the university where he studied, his places of employment, his friends, and his family.
+He said the pursuit has been relentless: journalists have contacted the university where he studied, his places of employment, his friends and his family.
 His family has shut down various social accounts to avoid the contact.

 He agreed to talk to us because he had a connection to a Muslim-focused community center (which has also had some persistent contact from reporters) in the Bay Area where a relative of Tito’s volunteers.
 That contributed to his trusting us.